What a closet purge can do for your self image

 It is simply just the way we view/judge our own physical appearance.
 And if we can start to create a world where the only things you hear in the morning when getting dressed go like “Damn girl, spin around again!”
 “This dress looks ahhhmazing- how many different ways can I wear this this week without people noticing…..?”
 “Woof.
 This is so comfy, can I please be buried in this outfit?”

 Our judgments about our bodies sound way less harsh, and our body image slowly begins to shift.
 And when are body image improves we begin to make more intuitive decisions based on self-care versus self-punishment.

 Until next time- keep curious.
 Get real.
-And get rid of some sh*t in your closet.
-DONATE.
-RECYCLE.
-UPCYCLE.
-HAND-DOWN TO YOUR MENTEES.
-Kindly clear out space for all the good feels.
+And get rid of some sh*t in your closet. indly clear out more space for all the good feels.